-From My Research: Use only the type of pectin called for in your recipe.
-Powdered pectin and liquid pectin are not interchangeable in recipes.
+Liquid vs Powdered – Use only the type called for in your recipe.
+Powdered and liquid pectin are not interchangeable in recipes.
 The preserving books seem to confirm that the reason they may not be interchangeable is that the liquid version is always added after boiling but most types of powdered are added to the raw fruit or juice.
 After looking in many cookbooks, most recipes call for liquid pectin.

 The Golden Rule – Stick to the original recipe, unless you are pretty much sure of what you are doing.